iamkahvi/volunteers/README.md

 ![Nav Bar](https://raw.githubusercontent.com/iamkahvi/volunteers/master/laravel/public/img/navbar.png)

-**Resources**: These pages are where you will find reading material to educate you on programming and the Volunteer Robot!
+**Resources**: These pages are where you will find reading material to educate you on programming and the Volunteer Robot.
+- Instructions
 - Volunteer Handbook
+- Volunteer Code of Conduct
 - Fresh Food Delivery
 - GAR Market Booths
 - Community Kitchens
 - GROW Project
 - Gleaning
 - Events
-- Instructions
+- Office Administration

 **Your Shifts**: This page is where you will find all the shifts you have signed up for; past, present and future.